turbulenz/turbulenz_engine/docs/source/jslibrary_api/defaultrendering_api.rst

 * `glow_map`
     Texture that will provide the emissive color
 * `env_map`
-    Texture that will provide the skybox color
+    Cubemap texture that will provide the skybox color
 * `alpha_map`
     Texture that will provide the alpha component